TikhonJelvis/RL-book/chapter12/chapter12.md

             state = next_state
 ```

-The key difference between the `q_learning` algorithm we wrote in Chapter [-@sec:rl-control-chapter] and this `q_learning_experience_replay` algorithm is that here we have an experience-replay memory (`replay_memory` in the code above).
+The key difference between the `q_learning` algorithm we wrote in Chapter [-@sec:rl-control-chapter] and this `q_learning_experience_replay` algorithm is that here we have an experience-replay memory (using the `ExperienceReplayMemory` class we had implemented earlier).
 In the `q_learning` algorithm, the (`state`, `action`, `next_state`, `reward`) 4-tuple comprising `TransitionStep` (that is used to perform the Q-Learning update) was the result of `action` being sampled from the behavior policy (derived from the current estimate of the Q-Value Function, eg: $\epsilon$-greedy), and then the `next_state` and `reward` being generated from the (`state`, `action`) pair using the `step` method of `mdp`.
-Here in `q_learning_experience_replay`, we don't use this 4-tuple `TransitionStep` to perform the update - rather we append this 4-tuple to the list of `TransitionStep`s comprising the experience-replay memory (`replay_memory` in the code), then we randomly draw a set of `TransitionStep`s from `replay_memory` (giving more drawing weightage to the more recently added `TransitionSteps`), and use those 4-tuple `TransitionStep`s to perform the Q-Learning update.
-Note that these randomly picked `TransitionStep`s might be from old behavior policies (derived from old estimates of the Q-Value estimate).
-The key is that this algorithm re-uses atomic experiences that were previously generated, which also means that it re-uses behavior policies that were previously constructed in the course of the algorithm execution.
+Here in `q_learning_experience_replay`, we don't use this 4-tuple `TransitionStep` to perform the update - rather, we append this 4-tuple to the `ExperienceReplayMemory` (using the `add_data` method), then we sample `mini_batch_size`d `TransitionStep`s from the `ExperienceReplayMemory`, giving more sampling weightage to the more recently added `TransitionStep`s), and use those 4-tuple `TransitionStep`s to perform the Q-Learning update.
+Note that these sampled `TransitionStep`s might be from old behavior policies (derived from old estimates of the Q-Value estimate).
+The key is that this algorithm re-uses atomic experiences that were previously prepared by the algorithm, which also means that it re-uses behavior policies that were previously constructed by the algorithm.

-The argument `batch_size` refers to the number of `TransitionStep`s to be drawn from the experience-replay memory at each step (the language used for this set of drawn `TransitionStep`s used to perform the update is *mini-batch*).
-The argument `weights_decay_half_life` refers to the half life of an exponential decay function for the weights used in the random draw of the `TransitionStep`s (the most recently added `TransitionStep` has the highest weight).
+The argument `mini_batch_size` refers to the number of `TransitionStep`s to be drawn from the `ExperienceReplayMemory` at each step.
+The argument `weights_decay_half_life` refers to the half life of an exponential decay function for the weights used in the sampling of the `TransitionStep`s (the most recently added `TransitionStep` has the highest weight).
 With this understanding, the code should be self-explanatory.

 The above code is in the file [rl/td.py](https://github.com/TikhonJelvis/RL-book/blob/master/rl/td.py).

 #### Deep Q-Networks (DQN) Algorithm

 [DeepMind](https://deepmind.com/) developed an innovative and practically effective RL Control Control algorithm based on Q-Learning with Experience-Replay - an algorithm they named as Deep Q-Networks (abberviated as DQN).
 Apart from reaping the above-mentioned benefits of Experience-Replay for Q-Learning with a Deep Neural Network approximating the Q-Value function, they also benefited from employing a second Deep Neural Network (let us call the main DNN as the Q-Network, refering to it's parameters at $\bm{w}$, and the second DNN as the target network, refering to it's parameters as $\bm{w}^-$).
 The parameters $\bm{w}^-$ of the target network are infrequently updated to be made equal to the parameters $\bm{w}$ of the Q-network.
-The purpose of the target network is to evaluate the Q-Value simply to calculate the Q-Learning target (note that the target is $r + \gamma \cdot \max_{a'} Q(s', a'; \bm{w}^-)$ for a given atomic experience $(s,a,r,s')$).
+The purpose of the Q-Network is to evaluate the Q-Value of the current state $s$ and the purpose of the target network is to evaluate the Q-Value of the next state $s'$, which in turn is used to obtain the Q-Learning target (note that the Q-Value of the current state is $Q(s,a;\bm{w})$ and the Q-Learning target is $r + \gamma \cdot \max_{a'} Q(s', a'; \bm{w}^-)$ for a given atomic experience $(s,a,r,s')$).

 Deep Learning is premised on the fact that the supervised learning targets (response values $y$ corresponding to predictor values $x$) are pre-generated fixed values.
 This is not the case in TD learning where the targets are dependent on the Q-Values.
-As Q-Values are updated at each step, the targets also get updated, and this correlation between the Q-Value estimate and the target vale typically leads to oscillations or divergence of the Q-Value estimate.
-By infrequently updating the parameters $\bm{w}^-$ of the target network (providing the target values) to be made equal to the parameters $\bm{w}$ of the Q-network (which are updated at each iteration, the targets in the Q-Learning update are essentially fixed.
-This goes a long way in resolving the core issue of correlation between the Q-Value estimate and the target values, helping considerably with convergence of the Q-Learning algorithm.
+As Q-Values are updated at each step, the targets also get updated, and this correlation between the current state's Q-Value estimate and the target value estimate typically leads to oscillations or divergence of the Q-Value estimate.
+By infrequently updating the parameters $\bm{w}^-$ of the target network (providing the target values) to be made equal to the parameters $\bm{w}$ of the Q-network (which are updated at each iteration), the targets in the Q-Learning update are essentially kept fixed.
+This goes a long way in resolving the core issue of correlation between the current state's Q-Value estimate and the target values, helping considerably with convergence of the Q-Learning algorithm.
 Thus, DQN reaps the benefits of not just Experience-Replay in Q-Learning (which we articulated earlier), but also the benefits of having "fixed" targets.
-DNN utilizes a parameter $C$ such that the updating of $\bm{w}^-$ to be made equal to $\bm{w}$ is done once every $C$ updates to $\bm{w}$ (based on the usual Q-Learning update equation).
+DNN utilizes a parameter $C$ such that the updating of $\bm{w}^-$ to be made equal to $\bm{w}$ is done once every $C$ updates to $\bm{w}$ (updates to $\bm{w}$ are based on the usual Q-Learning update equation).

 We won't implement the DQN algorithm in Python code - however, we sketch the outline of the algorithm, as follows: